Mako: Island of Secrets

 Mako: Island of Secrets is an Australian television programme for children and teenagers created by Jonathan M. Shiff.
 Internationally released as Mako Mermaids, the show is a spin-off of H_{2}O: Just Add Water and is produced by Jonathan M. Shiff Productions in association with Network Ten, ZDF and Netflix, with assistance from Screen Australia and Screen Queensland.

-The series follows Zac, a teenage boy who turns into a merman after accidentally falling into a magical pool of water on the fictional island of Mako.
+Set several years after its predecessor, the series follows Zac Blakely, a teenage boy who is transformed into a merman after falling into the magical pool of water on the island of Mako.

 Plot

-Zac, a teenage boy, decides to camp on Mako Island, unaware that three mermaids, Lyla, Nixie, and Sirena, guardians of the island, are watching him.
-That night, when the full moon rises, the boy comes into contact with the magic water of the Moon Pool.
+Five years following the events of H2O: Just Add Water, a pod of true-born mermaids has re-colonized the waters surrounding Mako Island after a long absence.
+Zac Blakely, a local teenage boy, decides to go camping on Mako Island with his friend Cameron, unaware that three true-born mermaids, Lyla, Nixie, and Sirena (assigned to guard the island during the full moon), are watching him.
+That night, as the full moon rises, Zac is lured to the Moon Pool and falls in with the full moon overhead.
 The following morning, Zac discovers that he has the ability to control and manipulate water.
 Later, after accidentally falling into the water, he finds that he has also become a merman with a fish-like tail.
-His new-found merman abilities threaten to expose the existence of merpeople.
+His newfound merman abilities threaten to expose the existence of merpeople.
 After being cast out by their pod for allowing Zac to visit the island, the three mermaids, curious about living on land and motivated to remove Zac's powers, venture onto the land and learn to live among humans.

-In series 2, the mermaids continue to discover Mako's secrets and learn more about the merman chamber.
+In series two, the mermaids continue to uncover Mako's secrets and learn more about the merman chamber.
 With Lyla and Nixie away searching for a new home, Sirena is left with Ondina and Mimmi, new mermaids who continue the effort to remove Zac's powers and reclaim the island for their pod.
-Evie, Zac's girlfriend, faces her own battles when she becomes a mermaid herself, and the others try to help her cope with the change.
+Evie, Zac's girlfriend, faces her own battles when, while trying to save Zac from an ambush, she is transformed into a mermaid herself, and the others try to help her cope with the change.
 Things are further complicated by the arrival of Erik, another merman.
 They also discover that Zac is a born merman and is Mimmi's brother.

-In series 3, with Sirena away in Hawaii with her sister Aquata, Zac, Ondina and Mimmi are joined by Weilan, an Eastern mermaid who has fled to Mako for sanctuary from a magical water dragon that has the power to destroy merfolk.
-Evie loses her tail and powers during her confrontation with the dragon, but learns to cope with life as a human again.
-The mermaids discover that the dragon is Nerissa, Zac and Mimmi's long lost mother, and must find a way to save her.
+In series three, with Sirena away in Hawaii with her sister Aquata, Zac, Ondina and Mimmi are joined by Weilan, an Eastern mermaid who has fled to Mako for sanctuary from a magical water dragon that has the power to destroy merfolk.
+Evie loses her mermaid tail and powers during her confrontation with the dragon, but learns to cope with life as a human again.
+The mermaids discover that the dragon is revealed to be Nerissa, Zac and Mimmi's long-lost mother, and must find a way to save her.